Kékélé: Live performances

-Between their first concert tour, ten or eleven performances in the UK in November–December 2001, and what appears to be their most recent concert, a July 9, 2010 show at Bozar in Brussels, one source reports that Kekele toured the United States and Canada in summer 2004 and summer 2006, and Europe in summer 2005 and summer 2007, as well as performing in the Canary Islands, Reunion, Guadeloupe, the Dominican Republic, Morocco, and Congo Brazzaville.
+Between their first concert tour, ten or eleven performances in the UK in November–December 2001, and what appears to be their most recent concert, a July 9, 2010 show at Bozar in Brussels, one source reports that Kekele toured the United States and Canada in summer 2004 and summer 2006, and Europe in summer 2005 and summer 2007, as well as performing in the Canary Islands, Réunion, Guadeloupe, the Dominican Republic, Morocco, and Congo Brazzaville.
 Additionally, their 2006 live album is described as being recorded "during Kekele's 2005 winter tour in Canada and the U.S."

 An incomplete list of reviewed or noteworthy performances include the following: